-If you notice a black line appearing under a tooth with crown in place, the following treatment options exist depending on the cause:
+If you notice a black line on your tooth or appearing under a tooth with crown in place, the following treatment options exist:

 - Address Gum recession – If gum recession has begun, it needs to be addressed immediately to prevent further deterioration of your oral health.
 It may also prevent further black lines from appearing at the gum line under any other crowns you may have.

 - Address Tooth decay – If the original tooth under the crown has decayed, this should be treated to maintain the stability of the crown and assess further options such as a replacement crown or a dental implant.

 - Get Porcelain Veneers – Veneers will cover the black lines on your teeth with veneers that look like brand new teeth.

 - Composite bonding – Like veneers, composite bonding applies a resin over the teeth to cover any chips, cracks and black lines that may appear.